How Azure data storage can meet your business storage needs

 The following encryption types are available for your resources:

 Azure Storage Service Encryption (SSE) for data at rest helps you secure your data to meet the organization's security and regulatory compliance.
-It encrypts the data before storing it and decrypts the data before retrieving it.
+It encrypts the data before storing it and decrypts the data before returning it.
 The encryption and decryption are transparent to the user.

 Client-side encryption is where the data is already encrypted by the client libraries.
 Azure stores the data in the encrypted state at rest, which is then decrypted during retrieval.